hearbenchmark/hear-eval-kit/README.md

 python3 -m heareval.tasks.runner dcase2016_task2
 ```

 These commands will download and preprocess the entire dataset.
-An intermediary dir
+An intermediary directory
-call `_workdir` will be created, and then a final directory called `tasks` will contain
+defined by the option `luigi-dir`(default `_workdir`) will be created, and then a
+final directory defined by the option `tasks-dir` (default `tasks`) will contain
 the completed dataset.

 Options: